BenedictHempel/lyrics-metadata-analysis/README.md

 - [Spotify API](https://developer.spotify.com/documentation/web-api/) *(Used for song duration & features)*

 ## 📌 Future Improvements
 🔹 Expand dataset to more genres (rock, pop, jazz)
-🔹 Add sentiment analysis to lyrics.
+🔹 Add sentiment analysis to lyrics
 🔹 Automate pipeline with scheduled updates
 🔹 Add Wordclouds (already rendered)
 🔹 make interactive with shiny
 🔹 going back in history
 🔹 Alluvial for shared expressions and the corresponding origin

 # 👨‍💻 Author
 - [Bene@GitHub](https://github.com/BenedictHempel) *(But you already knew that, didn´t you..?)*